-The third stage of Tour de Dovre Cycle Route takes you from Hjerkinn to Grimsdalen Valley, passing through the picturesque landscape of Kvitdalen Valley.
-Soak up the breathtaking views of the Snøhetta Mountain Massif along the way.
+Cycling from Hjerkinn to Grimsdalen Valley, you will pass through the picturesque landscape of Kvitdalen Valley.
+Take in the far-reaching views of the Snøhetta Mountain Massif and Rondane National Park along the way.

+Sandwiched between Dovre and Rondane National Parks, the stretch between Grimsdalen Valley and Toftemo Lodge in Gudbrandsdalen Valley is an extraordinary cycling experience.
 In summer, you will see an abundance of grazing animals in the mountain farm valley of Grimsdalen.
-Marvel at the many cultural heritage sites along the way, including the St Olav’s well where you can fill up your water bottle with health-giving water.
+Marvel at the many cultural heritage sites along the way, one of which is the St Olav’s well where you can fill up your water bottle with health-giving water.

 This leg involves a climb from 540 meters to 1,200 above sea level before descending to Vågå, but the road is graveled and well-suited for cycling.
-Passing the treeline, far-reaching views of Reinheimen National Park await.
+Passing the treeline, you far-reaching views of Reinheimen National Park await.

 Take in a wonderful agricultural landscape as you cycle from Vågå in Gudbrandsdalen Valley to Lemonsjø Lake in Jotunheimen.
 This short, but scenic leg allows you to experience an abundance of mountain farms and flowery meadows.
 Passing the treeline, stunning views of Jotunheimen await.